Yenthe666/planning/README.md

 ## planning_portal
-Adds support so show planning slots in the portal (under /my/home) to your customers.
+Adds support so show planning slots in the portal (under /my/home) to your customers.<br/>
 This module allows you to set a customer on the planning slot and to define if you want to show it or not (thanks to the field 'Visible on portal').
 ![image](https://user-images.githubusercontent.com/6352350/127106218-750b9eb3-eb30-4319-996f-c0c5fb81d3d5.png)